-B. EVALUATION OF PRELIMINARY PROPOSALS
+B. EVALUATION OF PROPOSALS

-- 1. Eligible Preliminary Proposals will be evaluated by the Evaluation & Selection Panel (ESP). - 2.
+- 1. Eligible Proposals will be evaluated by the Evaluation & Selection Panel (ESP). - 2.
 The composition of the ESP shall be based on the number of applications, consisting of at least two domain specialists and at least one external expert per scientific area, including the Chair, with a fair representation of participating host institutes. - 3.
-The Evaluation and Selection Panel will by appointed by the oLife Steering Committee according to the following criteria: - Internationally recognized experience in fields related to the scientific theme, • - Significant experience in international research projects, • - Gender balance, - Non-academic experience sufficiently represented, • - Avoidance of any possible conflict of interest.
-Conflicts of interests may include: a) family or • other close relationship, b) previous close collaboration with the candidate; c) a direct involvement in the specific proposal4. - 4.
-All Preliminary Proposals will be evaluated according to the following evaluation criteria:
+The Evaluation and Selection Panel will by appointed by the oLife Steering Committee according to the following criteria: - Internationally recognized experience in fields related to the scientific theme, - Significant experience in international research projects, - Gender balance, - Non-academic experience sufficiently represented, - Avoidance of any possible conflict of interest.
+Conflicts of interests may include: a) family or other close relationship, b) previous close collaboration with the candidate; c) a direct involvement in the specific proposal4. - 4.
+All Proposals will be evaluated according to the following evaluation criteria:

-WEIGHTING Scientific & Technological Quality (60%) Researcher Curricul um (40%) Overall threshold is 3.5 Scientific & Technological Quality Thresho ld Weight Quality, originality and innovative nature of proposed project 3.5 35 Integration level with oLife FP and main activities of prospective host institute(s) 25 Timeliness and relevance of proposed project 15 Research methodology 15 Impact of proposed project on scientific development of candidate 10 Researcher Curriculum Thresho ld Weight Relevance of researcher experience for oLife FP and host institute(s) 3.5 30 Motivation, eagerness and career ambitions 20 Achieved results, incl. publications, patents, invited talks, awards, grants and prizes 20 Complementary skills: creativity, independence, leadership, commun proficiency 5 ication, English 3.5 20 Extra: previous mobility, teaching or non-academic experience 10
+WEIGHTING Scientific & Technological Quality (60%) R esearcher Curriculum (40%) Overall threshold is 3.5 Scientific & Technological Quality Threshold Weight Quality, originality and innovative nature of proposed project 3.5 35 Integration level with oLife FP and main activities of prospective host institute((s) 3.5 25 Timeliness and relevance of proposed project 3.5 15 Research methodology 3.5 15 Impact of proposed project on scientific development of candidate N/A 10 Researcher Curriculum Threshold Weight Relevance of researcher experience for oLife FP and host institute(s) 3.5 30 Motivation, eagerness and career ambitions 3.5 20 Achieved results, incl. publications, patents, invited talks, awards, grants and pu rizes 3.5 20 Complementary skills: creativity, independence, leadership, communication, English 3.5 10 proficiency Reference letters N/A 10 Extra: previous mobility, teaching or non-academic experience N/A 10

-Evaluation criteria, thresholds and weighting for Preliminary Proposals
+Evaluation criteria, thresholds and weighting for Full Proposals and consecutive rounds